tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 ## Career experience as a factor

 Whether to specialize or not seems to draw mixed reactions and emotions.
-So far I've argued for some middle ground, but let's dive a bit deeper to note other factors that might determine whether you become a specialist or generalist.
+So far I've argued for some middle ground, but let's dive a bit deeper to note other factors that might determine whether one becomes a specialist or generalist.

 In a *Content Strategy* podcast, IA professional Abby Covert says that junior IA positions are more generalist while senior IA positions are more specialized.
-A junior IA starts out doing generalist UX tasks for about 5 years, and his or her job title might not even include "IA."
+A junior IA starts out doing generalist UX tasks for about 5 years, and his or her job title might not even include "information architecture."
 After the person becomes more senior, he or she might start doing more IA specific tasks and have IA in the job title.
 Covert explains:

 > So I'm really seeing a misbalance of information architecture as a specialty being only those that are in the mid or senior levels of their career.
 Which I think is challenging because it's kind of like "Hey kid, I know you really want to be in IA, wait 5-7 years as a generalist and maybe you can be."